SerenityOS/serenity/Base/usr/share/man/man1/Applications/Presenter.md

 ## Description

-Presenter is a simple slide presentation software, capable of displaying presentations stored in a simple format.
+Presenter is a simple slide presentation application, capable of displaying presentations stored in a simple format.
 It provides a simple user interface and experience that is specifically aimed at "getting out of the way" while you are giving the presentation to a live audience.

 ### Opening Files

-Use **File -> Open...** to open a presentation in Presenter, or specify it on the command line (see [Synopsis](#synopsis)).
+Use `File → Open…` to open a presentation in Presenter, or specify it on the command line (see [Synopsis](#synopsis)).
 The file format currently understood by Presenter is based on JSON and explained in [presenter(5)](help://man/5/presenter).

 ### Terminology